 The easiest way to get your kids to do their chores without having to remind and remind them day in and day out, is to have a chart that will remind them for you!
 I’ve come up with some Summer chore chart ideas that have been working great with my kids and I think your kids will enjoy too! (ok, maybe not enjoy, but you get the idea)

 At the end of this post you’ll be able to download an editable chore chart that works for ages 4-12.
 And a list of Summer chore ideas to help you and your kids get started right away!

-Why is it Important for kids to have chores?
+Why is it Important for kids to have Summer chores?

-- adds structure to their day – like I said before, just having a few little things that your kids are expected to do each day, even on Summer break can give them a sense of time and make the day fly b y a little faster.
+Like I said before, just having a few little things that your kids are expected to do each day, even on Summer break can give them a sense of time and make the day fly by a little faster.
 It differentiates between play time and “not – playtime” making their free time more precious.

 Can Little Kids Actually Be Helpful Around the House?

 Giving the kids chores is good for them but I also like to make it work in my favor too.
 They can really be a help to me even from an early age!

 When you think about a four year old doing chores, you might be imagining a toddler dragging a broom around or dripping dishwater all over the floor.
 Its really important to me to make sure I’m giving my little ones jobs that they can actually tackle and do a good job at!
 Finding age appropriate chores is the way to go.